andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME-AHL.md

 In this story it's important to note that, while we worked on the same project, we overlapped very little.
 I (Andrew) inherited a bunch of early artefacts from another DDD expert whom I never met, and mainly handled the discovery of the domain.

 Just as Andrew had inherited a legacy from those who went before him, I (Gayathri) inherited from him (with all the good and bad that that brings).
-I (Gayathri) was largely focussed on delivering what Andrew had found (and challenging the assumptions he had made).
+I (Gayathri) was largely focussed on delivering what Andrew had found (changing and challenging the assumptions he had made as more domain insight was unearthed).

 So what was the project?
 It was the transformation and modernisation of some core public systems within a Judicial system.